COVID-19: Guidance for Using Medical Masks

 How to Wear a Medical Mask

-- Before putting on the mask, wash hands with soap and water for at least 20 seconds or use alochol-based hand sanitizer with a minimum of 60% alcohol.
+- Before putting on the mask, wash hands with soap and water for at least 20 seconds or use alcohol-based hand sanitizer with a minimum of 60% alcohol.

 - Check the mask for damage; if damaged, discard.